illus0r/lakruzz/en/_posts/2014-12-18-dewalokam+day+4.md

 ---
 layout: post
-title:  Dewalokam
+title:  Tea plantations - goddamit
+author: Lars Kruse
+tags:   [Dewalocam, Kerala in India, Travel]
+published: false
 ---
-## Tea plantations - goddamit

 The day we went to the nature walk with the two drivers and Richard and Patricia our driver incepted an idea in our heads by suggesting that we should go to Moonar to see the mountains and the tee plantations.
 It wasn't in our original itinerary but we all seemed keen on the idea.
 It turs out that it's a three hour ride to Moonar and none of us really feel comfortable with spending 6 hous of a day in a car in the Indian traffic.

-Cinta suggest that we could go to Vagamon instead it a different mountain closer by but not as high and not as well known.
+Sinta suggest that we could go to Vagamon instead it a different mountain closer by but not as high and not as well known.
 We had a family pow wow about this topic yesterday and we decided _not_ to go.
 We'll do it next time we're here.

 José approached us later and kind of insisted on us going there, it's a beautiful scenery, we will not regret it, in fact he wanted us to go so badly that he offered to pay for the driver to take us there.
-Of course we wouldn't acceppt that but on the other hand we were finally convinced by the way Cinta and José insisted that we should go.
+Of course we wouldn't acceppt that but on the other hand we were finally convinced by the way Sinta and José insisted that we should go.
 So this morning we're off to Vagamon.

 Our driver Siby turns out to be quite skilled, and this ride doesn't seem the slightest bit unsafe.
 He has prepared a huge basket of candy and fruit for us, well mostly for Niels, he eats about 3 quarters of it all by himself.
 The Mountains are like a plateau.
 Once we're up there the mountains turn into a high altitude hilly scenery with tea plantations.
 It truly is scenic.